Meet the Board

 Favourite player: Well, the first was Bob Curtis.

 Retired housing charity executive.
 Funeral celebrant.
 Board member since 2012.
-Re-elected 2015 and 2017.
-Chair since November 2016.
+Re-elected 2015, 2017 and 2019.
+Chair from November 2016 to November 2020.
 Former VIP member and current Valley Gold member.
 Supporter since 1961.

 Nigel Kleinfeld FCA

-Worst memory - the looks on my childrens' faces as we drove home after relegation v Sheffield Wednesday in May 1999.
+Worst memory - the looks on my children's faces as we drove home after relegation v Sheffield Wednesday in May 1999.

-Despite his father exposing him to the dubious delights of Upton Park, Stamford Bridge, White Hart Lane and Selhurst Park.
-Whilst still young and impressionable, John decided to become a regular visitor to the Valley from 1966 onwards.
+Despite his father exposing him to the dubious delights of Upton Park, Stamford Bridge, White Hart Lane and Selhurst Park while he was still young and impressionable, John decided to become a regular visitor to the Valley from 1966 onwards.
 Along with his mates, the match-day ritual comprised of a 2d bus-ride to Charlton village, the purchase of a whole load of sweets, crisps and a large bottle of R Whites lemonade, followed by a ramble across the heights, before scaling a concrete wall and then landing, amid a surprised urinating throng, in the gent’s toilets, next to the Sam Bartram entrance.

 Among his less happy memories include the disappointment of finishing third in the second division, behind promoted Crystal Palace, in 1969.
 Being relegated to the third division after a 5-0 defeat at Blackpool, in April 1972, and that piece of paper that was handed out at the turnstiles in September 1985.